 Along those lines you may want to also ask, “How can I support you better so that you’ll achieve your goal?”

 You want an exchange of ideas that ultimately gets the results everyone wants.
 Think of your words as tools.
-Think of being a coach and not a critic.
+Think of being a supportive coach and not a snarky film critic.

 Give Feedback: Define the Next Step

 After a good conversation, outline a next step that builds upon the discussion.
-This ensures your employee won’t fall back on old behaviors that didn’t work and instead will focus on making a positive changes.
+This ensures your employee won’t fall back on old behaviors that never work and instead will focus on making positive changes.

 This important step opens the door to growth.
-Think of it like a coach demonstrating a proper technique to an athlete.
-Coaches, like successful leaders, understand the power of of works to improve performance.
+Think of it like a coach demonstrating the proper technique to an athlete.
+Coaches, like successful leaders, understand the power of works to improve performance.